Gretna, Louisiana: Police

 The city has a police department that was established in 1913.

 In 2016, press reports indicated that local police made 6,566 adult arrests in 2013, a rate about fourteen times that of a typical city.
 Such arrests may have generated over $5 million in fines and other revenue for the city.
-By July 2019, it was reported that two officers of the Gretna Police Deparment were fired for threatening United States Representative Alexandria Ocasio-Cortez.
+By July 2019, it was reported that two officers of the Gretna Police Department were fired for threatening United States Representative Alexandria Ocasio-Cortez.
 In 2024, Gretna was part of an investigation by ProPublica and WVUE-TV into fines and fees issued by municipalities in southeastern Louisiana, which found that Gretna had the highest number of violations per case as well as the highest average amount levied per case among the seven municipalities studied.

 Education

 Primary and secondary schools

 Gretna's public schools are operated by the Jefferson Parish Public Schools system.

 Schools serving portions of the city limits are in the City of Gretna unless otherwise noted.
 Zoned elementary schools serving sections of Gretna include Shirley T. Johnson Gretna Park Elementary School, William Hart Elementary School, and McDonogh #26 Elementary School.
 George Cox Elementary School, which also serves a portion of Gretna, is in Timberlane, an unincorporated area of Jefferson Parish.
 Most residents are zoned to Marrero Middle School in Marrero, while some are zoned to Livaudais Middle School in Terrytown.
 Most residents are zoned to West Jefferson High School in Harvey, an unincorporated area of Jefferson Parish, while some are zoned to John Ehret High School.
 For advanced studies, residents are zoned to the Gretna Academy.

 Gretna #2 Academy for Advanced Studies, a Pre-K to 5th grade magnet school, and L. W. Ruppel Academy, a Pre-K to 8th grade French immersion magnet school, are located in Gretna.
 Thomas Jefferson High School is another magnet school in Gretna.

 Previously Gretna Middle School was in Gretna.
 It closed in 2023, with Thomas Jefferson High scheduled to move there for the following school year.
 Previously Kate Middleton Elementary in Terrytown served a portion of Gretna; it closed in 2012.
 Previously some residents were zoned to Helen Cox High School, also located in Harvey.

 Milestone Sabis Academy, a K-8 charter school, is in Gretna; and Arden Cahill Academy is a private school in Gretna.